Supply Chain Cybersecurity Risk Management

 Common misconceptions

-Misconception: C-SCRM applies only to federal contractors.
+Misconception: C-SCRM applies only to IT hardware procurement.

 Checklist or steps (non-advisory)